7RU7H/Archive/Virtualization/Cloud/Kubernetes/Kubernetes.md

 # Kubernetes

-[Kubernetes](https://kubernetes.io/docs/concepts/overview/), *"also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications."*
+[Kubernetes](https://kubernetes.io/docs/concepts/overview/), *"also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications."*.
+Developed by Google.

 Kubernetes is:
 - Container orchestration